Ovarian cancer symptoms

 The stage of a cancer describes how far it has grown and spread.
 Very early stage cancer means cancer that is completely inside the ovary and is also called stage 1.

-Many women with a very early stage of ovarian cancer often don't have any symptoms at all.
-The symptoms may be very vague but can include
+Many women with a very early stage of ovarian cancer don't have any symptoms.
+If they do have symptoms, they may be vague and can include

 - Pain in the lower abdomen or side